RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Loss is twice as memorable as gain.
 #.
 Do not accept promises in exchange for value.
 #.
 Ignore forward P/E ratios.
 #.
-The safest investments do not rely on future predictions.
-#.
 Extreme movements result from events that cannot not be foreseen.
 #.
 Act on reasonable conclusions from evidence, though others may differ.
 #.
 Losing money is an inevitable part of investing.